 Research shows higher rates of illnesses and cancers in those living near mobile masts and base stations.
 One study has shown that the risk of developing cancer for those living within 400 metres of the mast in comparison to those living outside this area, was three times as high.
 See Studies Below

 There are over 10,000 mobile phone antennae in Ireland, transmitting microwave radiation constantly, and more masts and antennae are planned.
-These antennae are placed near schools, homes, on top of hospitals, office buildings, and on games pitches.
+Despite recommendations by experts and the EU Resolution in 2009 that mobile phone masts should not be placed near schools, hospitals, homes, places of worship, these antennae are placed anywhere the companies want them.

 With the introduction of more technology, the demand for faster speed with 4G and wireless broadband, (and soon faster, stronger, more dangerous 5G) we, and our children, are being increasingly exposed to more and more harmful radiation, as more masts and antennae are erected.
 Not all mobile antennae are as imposing and obvious as the one pictured.
 Many are inconspicuously attached on top and to side of buildings, disguised as trees, and smaller antennae attached to telephone and street poles.